Collection

 Chazen Art Museum, University of Wisconsin, Madison

-American Institutions Housing examples of Cobra Art
+American Institutions housing examples of Cobra Art

 Art Institute of Chicago, Chicago, Illinois